erdii/identity-loader/README.md

 # identity-loader

-a loader that just loads through everything you throw at it without changing it.
+a webpack loader that just loads through everything you throw at it without changing it.

+Loader options:
+* `sourceMap`: boolean - default: `false`